edwinst/parse_double/README.md

 Because this parser considers only up to 20 decimal digits in the mantissa part, it does not achieve the theoretically optimal rounding error in all cases.
-More specifically, there is a range of numbers starting (exclusively) at each midway point between any two adjacent exactly representable double-precision numbers and extending towards larger absolute values in which this parser rounds towards zero while the nearest representable number actually lies towards -/+ infinity of the exact result.
+More specifically, there is a range of numbers starting at (or just after) each midway point between any two adjacent exactly representable double-precision numbers and extending towards larger absolute values in which this parser rounds towards zero while the nearest representable number actually lies towards -/+ infinity of the exact result.

-The included test program demonstrates such a case when invoked with the command line argument `--rounding-demo`.
+The included test program demonstrates such cases when invoked with the command line argument `--rounding-demo`.
 It produces the following output at the time of this writing:

     number_a = 1.0000000000000000000000000000000000000000000000000000